Particular/docs.particular.net/nservicebus/nservicebus-fails-or-hangs-during-performance-counter-setup.md

     `LODCTR /R`  (Mind the uppercase /R)

+---
-3. You maybe have to re-install the NServiceBus performance counters:
+You maybe have to re-install the NServiceBus performance counters or performance counters from other products :

  * [Managing NServiceBus using Powershell](managing-nservicebus-using-powershell)
  * [Preparing your machine to run NServiceBus](preparing-your-machine-to-run-nservicebus)

-4. You may have to re-install other performance counters too.
 See the Microsoft support links for more information.
+---

 ## More information